 2) Machine made – bindings can be made of fabric, cotton tape (either stitched or attached with the use of adhesive) or wool in different widths and sizes.
 Machine over-locking (binding or edging) can be used on all floor mats and machine-made rugs.

 3): Sisal carpet tape services include custom made edging of different widths and materials including canvas, cotton and nylon.
 Strips can be made in a variety of shapes as required.
 We can custom cut the rug to the size you want and then serge it, bind it and add a border.

-These types of edging are usually used to add interest to natural fibres such as sisal.
-We offer stitching and the use of adhesives with different straight or mitred corner options.
+These types of edging are usually used to add interest to natural fibers such as sisal.
+We offer stitching and the use of adhesives with different straight or mitered corner options.